Campus and community support and resources

 Pastoral counselors at the Chaplain’s Office also are available to provide confidential support; call 214-768-4502.

-SMU issues crime alerts by campus email and distributes fliers on a case-by-case basis when an alleged perpetrator poses a continuing threat to the campus community.
+SMU issues crime alerts by campus email when an alleged perpetrator poses a continuing threat to the campus community.
 The crime alerts contain

 security tips and information about obtaining help.
 Information about crimes may be reported anonymously through the SMU Police Silent Witness Program by calling 214-SMU-2TIP or online.